stevenvergenz/AltspaceSDK/README.md

 # AltspaceVR SDK Tutorial
 ## Part *n*: Adjusting Your Hat

-In the last section, we went through the process of creating hats that the user could wear, and were synchronized to everyone else in the room.
+In the last section, we went through the process of creating hats that the user could wear, and that were synchronized to everyone else in the room.
 Our implementation had a couple problems though:

 1. The hat default offsets are one-size-fits-all, and don't take into account different avatars' heads.
 This often results in the hat clipping through a user's head, or worse, obscuring his vision.
 This could be done better.